DavidSM64/Diddy-Kong-Racing/README.md

 #### `./generate_ld.sh`

 This script will generate the linker file `dkr.ld`, which is used for building.
-You will need to call this when you add or remove files from the `/asm/` directory.
+You will need to call this when you add or remove files from the `/asm/` or `/src/` directories.

 ---